"What are anxiety medications and how do they work?

 Medical Editor: John P. Cunha, DO, FACOEP

-Wellbutrin SR (bupropion hydrochloride) is used to treat major depressive disorder and seasonal affective disorder.
+Wellbutrin SR (bupropion hydrochloride) is an antidepressant used to treat major depressive disorder and seasonal affective disorder.
 At least one brand of bupropion (Zyban) is used to help people stop smoking by reducing cravings and other withdrawal effects.
-Wellbutrin SR is an antidepressant medication.
-This medication is available in generic form.
-Common side effects include dry mouth, sore throat, nausea, vomiting, stomach/abdominal pain, flushing, headache, loss of appetite, constipation, trouble sleeping, increased sweating, strange taste in mouth, muscle/joint aches, dizziness, or blurred vision.
+Wellbutrin SR is available in generic form.
+Common side effects of Wellbutrin SR include dry mouth, sore throat, nausea, vomiting, stomach/abdominal pain, flushing, headache, changes in appetite, weight loss or gain, constipation, trouble sleeping, increased sweating, increased urination, strange taste in mouth, sore throat, muscle pain, joint aches, dizziness, itching, skin rash, ringing in your ears, loss of interest in sex, or blurred vision.

 The usual adult dose for Wellbutrin SR is 300 mg/day, given as 150 mg twice daily.
 The full antidepressant effect may not be evident until 4 weeks of treatment or longer.
 Wellbutrin SR can interact with many medications including cancer medicine, heart rhythm medication, blood pressure medication, other antidepressants, psychiatric medication, antihistamines, asthma medications or bronchodilators, birth control pills, hormone replacement, bladder/urinary medications, antibiotics, diet pills, stimulants, ADHD medication, insulin or diabetes medications taken orally, nausea/vomiting/motion sickness medicine, malaria medication, medicines to treat Parkinson's disease, restless leg syndrome, or pituitary gland tumor, medicines used to prevent organ transplant rejection, narcotics, sedatives, steroids, theophylline, or ulcer/irritable bowel medications.
 Tell your doctor all medications you are taking.
 Wellbutrin SR should be used only when prescribed during pregnancy.
 Infrequently, newborns whose mothers have used certain antidepressants during the last 3 months of pregnancy may develop symptoms including persistent feeding or breathing difficulties, jitteriness, seizures or constant crying.
 Report symptoms to a doctor.
 This drug passes into breast milk and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.